7 Best Mini Amps You Can Take Anywhere

 We’ve pulled out some of the best mini amp offerings that we can find.

 Teeny Tiny Mini Amps

-Simply plug it in and connect your headphones for silent playing and enjoy the host of onboard effects such as tremolo, reverb, and delay whilst you dial in your own gain, volume and tone to your requirements.
-You can even connect any audio source via the 3.5mm stereo jack – perfect for jamming along to your favourite music or any recordings you may have.
+Simply plug it in and connect your headphones for silent playing.
+Then enjoy the host of onboard effects such as tremolo, reverb, and delay whilst you dial in your own gain, volume and tone to your requirements.
+You can even connect any audio source via the 3.5mm stereo jack.
+This is perfect for jamming along to your favourite music or any recordings you may have.
 You can even hook it up to an external speaker too!
 A perfect choice for those who want something unobtrusive and extremely easy to carry around.

-Next up we have the very cool looking Marshall MS-2 Microamp Electric Guitar Amplifier which fans of the Marshall half stack will love.
-This 1 watt mini amplifier packs some serious punch, as well as a great deal of crunch.
-Standing at a very small 140 x 110 x 60 mm, this half stack MS-2 Microamp from Marshall is great for those guitarists who want the option of playing live rather than through a headphone jack when they need to.
-Although it’s only a 1 watt amp, the sounds you can get out of this little thing are impressive, especially when you engage the drive channel.
+Next up is the very cool looking Marshall MS-4 Microamp Electric Guitar Amplifier.
+This 1-watt mini amplifier packs some serious punch, as well as a great deal of crunch.
+Standing at a very small 260 x 110 x 60 mm, this full stack MS-4 Micro Stack from Marshall is great for those guitarists who want the option of playing live rather than through a headphone jack when they need to.
+Although it’s only a 1-watt amp, the sounds you can get out of this little thing are impressive, especially when you engage the drive channel.

 A Little Louder

 3. Blackstar Fly 3

 Next up is the Blackstar Fly 3 Amplifier, a mini amp which has taken the music world by storm.
 This is thanks to the fact that it features Blackstar’s patented ‘Infinite Shape Feature’ circuitry, offering almost unlimited tweaking of your sound.
 You have 2 channels to choose from: clean and overdrive as well as a gorgeous tape delay effect to play with.
 Quite frankly, this sounds amazing.